10-second barrier: Automatic timing

-Maurice Greene was the first athlete to run under 9.80 seconds in 1999.
-Usain Bolt surpassed 9.70 seconds in 2008 and 9.60 in 2009.
-The 10-second barrier has been broken by athletes from five of the six continental athletic associations, the exception being of South America where Brazilian Robson da Silva holds the area record with ten seconds flat.
+Maurice Greene, in 1999, was the first athlete to run under 9.80.
+Usain Bolt surpassed 9.70 in 2008, and 9.60 in 2009.

-The 2008 season saw a new high for sub-10 second performances: 14 runners achieved the feat a total of 53 times between them, the highest ever for either figure.
-Furthermore, ten men had achieved the result for the first time in that year – another record.
-The men's 100 metres final at the 2008 Summer Olympics saw a world record and six men clear ten seconds (equalling the number from the 1991 World Championships).
-Only two months into the start of the outdoor track season, 2011 became a record-breaking year as fifteen men ran under ten seconds between April and June.
-As of 10 June 2013, 86 sprinters have broken the 10-second barrier with an official, legal time.
 The men's 100 metres final at the 2012 Summer Olympics saw a new Olympic record and seven out of eight finalists running under 10 seconds.
 However Tyson Gay, was later disqualified from this race.
 Prior to his disqualification, he had been in fourth place with a time of 9.80 seconds, the fastest fourth place in history.

-On 29 May 2016, former World Champion Kim Collins improved his personal record by running 9.93 +1.9 in Bottrop as a 40-year-old.
+On 29 May 2016, former World Champion Kim Collins improved his personal best by running 9.93 seconds in Bottrop as a 40-year-old.
 He improved his own standing as the oldest man to break the 10-second barrier, the first over the age of 40.
 Omar McLeod, a sprint hurdles specialist, became the first hurdling athlete to break ten seconds in April 2016.

+On 4 August 2024, the final of the men's 100 metres at the 2024 Summer Olympics marked the first competitive race in history where the entire field finished in under 10 seconds, with last-place-finisher Oblique Seville recording a time of 9.91 seconds.

 No woman has recorded an official sub-10 second time yet.
 The female 100-metre world record is 10.49 seconds, set by American Florence Griffith-Joyner in 1988.